Baagsma/PBQA/examples/README.md

 }
 ```

-As defined by the [answer_json.yaml](answer_json.yaml) pattern file, the LLM generates a response with a `thought` and `answer` component.
+As defined by the [answer_json.yaml](answer_json.yaml) pattern file, the LLM generates a response with both a `thought` and `answer` component.
 The preceding `thought` component allows the LLM to [think](https://arxiv.org/abs/2201.11903) about the provided data before giving a final answer to improve the quality of the response.

 Regarding the weather query, note that the properties are based on both the input and the examples provided in the pattern file.
 While the input did not specify a location, the LLM defaulted to London's latitude and longitude.
 This is because the examples in the [pattern](weather.yaml) use the coordinates of London whenever no specific location is mentioned.